neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 I added some hacks here.

 First, I added a render factor.
 This was taken from [Deoldify](https://github.com/jantic/DeOldify).
 The idea is that I downscale the image and convert it to a square.
 Then I run inference on that image.
 The model is more receptive to images that are square shaped.
-This has been [shown]I(https://github.com/jantic/DeOldify#stuff-that-should-probably-be-in-a-paper) to reduce 'glitches' considerably.
+This has been [shown](https://github.com/jantic/DeOldify#stuff-that-should-probably-be-in-a-paper) to reduce 'glitches' considerably.

 After running inference on the square shaped image I convert it back to its original shape.
 I found this to reduce glitches and generally result in a smoother video output.
 I set the `render_factor` to `40`, although it can be higher if we want higher res output.
 I may need a larger RAM for that though.

 Second, I adjust brightness.
 This isn't really a hack.
 Seems like more of a mistake that I'm correctly manually.
 For some reason the model inference results in images that are very low in brightness.

 I suspect it's something to with the `softlight` filter we used for ffmpeg earlier.
 But I'm having to manually correct that here.
+I'll need to look into this further.

 Third, I'm using matplotlib's save functionality.
 I found fastai's [save image](https://docs.fast.ai/vision.image.html#Image.save) functionality to give me very weird results (luke clothes were fluroscent blue and red).
 But strangely matplotlib's save functionality gives me okay results.
-I'll need to look into this further.
+I'll need to look into this.
+I suspect that I may be loosing quality on the image because I'm using matplotlib's `savefig` functionality.

 ```python
 import PIL